egorzekov/cv/README.md

  - Great feeling "I'm coming home" when I enter the office.

 Some thoughts that can describe me better:
- - Providing business value is a top priority.
+ - Producing business value is a top priority.
  - Always think about scalability and logic reuse.
  - Listen first, then think and say after.
  - Deny only in case you have something to offer.